Magicalburritos/week3-password/README.md

  Created a generator that allows a user to enter between 8 and 128 charaters.
  Gives the user 4 options to choose from lower case, uppercase, numbers, and special charaters.
- When choosing characters you are given at least one of each types chosen and random order of charaters.
+ When chosen characters you are given at least one of each types chosen and random order of charaters.

  https://magicalburritos.github.io/week3-password/index.html